 A. The Request to hire.
 In order to receive authorization to search for a new tenure-track faculty member, an academic department or program must submit a detailed request, which will be reviewed by the Advisory Committee on Academic Staffing (ACAS) before a final decision on the request is made by the Provost's Office.
-The deadline for requests to search for new faculty members taking up their positions in fall, 2020 will be announced by ACAS in Fall 2018.
-(If approved, the search would occur in 2019-20.)
+The deadline for requests to search for new faculty members taking up their positions in fall, 2021 will be announced by ACAS in Fall 2020.
+If approved, the search would occur in 2021-22.
 Such requests should be addressed to Ruth Frommer, Assistant Provost for Faculty Affairs (rfrommer@wellesley.edu).
+If a department or program feels that there is a special or compelling reason (for example, a number of unanticipated resignations) to request an "off-cycle" search, the chair/director is advised to consult with the department dean.